Evolutionary Biology Lab

 Antler flies face a wide array of predators on antlers, such as the lacewing larva (left) and spider (right) in the photos below.
 A predatory empidoid fly with raptorial forelelgs (Tachypeza sp.) also attacks antler flies.

-Antler flies are also exploited by mites, which sometimes undergo explosive outbreaks lasting several days.
-Some antler fly individuals have nematode parasites in their abdomens.
+Antler flies are attacked by parasitic mites, which sometimes undergo explosive outbreaks lasting several days.
+Some antler fly individuals also have nematode parasites in their abdomens.
 The photos below show a male heavily infested by mites and missing part of one fore-leg (left), and a female with mites all over her abdomen being mounted by a male (right).

 Antler fly larvae develop in the porous bone matrix inside antlers, and come to the antler surface when ready to pupate.
 Here, the larvae perform an astonishing leap off the antler surface, as seen in this video.
 They land on the surrounding leaf-mould, burrow into the soil, and undergo metamorphosis.
 The photos below, showing an antler fly maggot preparing to leap, were created from footage shot by Phil Savoie, BBC-NHU.
 The sequence is shown from left to right, and top to bottom: the maggot first raises the anterior part of its body and curves it into a loop, then grasps its posterior end with its mouth-hooks, and tightens its muscles to create tension; finally, the maggot releases its hold abruptly (not shown here), causing its posterior end to recoil against the substrate, and launching itself into flight.